FRC-4073/Wifi-BallLauncher/README.md

 * SPARK Motor Control
 * CIM Motor
 <br>
-The experiment was to test the proff of concept.
-We added remote functionality in order to increase saftey as a team member originally had to place the motor leads onto battery terminals.
+The experiment was to test the proof of concept.
+We added remote controll functionality in order to increase saftey as a team member originally had to place the motor leads onto battery terminals.